BenyaminBen/BenyaminBen/README.md

 I build specialized extensions for IBM i development:

-- **DSPF Visual Editor** — A visual editor for IBM i DDS Display Files.
+- **DSPF Visual Editor** — A visual editor for IBM i DDS Display Files with all Rdi's features and more !
-- **TN5250 Emulator** — A native TN5250/TN5250e terminal emulator running inside VSCode, powered by a Rust core.
+- **TN5250 Emulator** — A native TN5250 terminal emulator running inside VSCode, powered by a Rust core ISO with ACS and more !
-- **RPG Free Language Support** — Syntax highlighting, hover documentation, and snippets for RPG Free / RPGLE on IBM i.
+- **RPG Free / DDS / CL Language Support** — Syntax highlighting, hover documentation, and snippets for RPG Free / RPGLE on IBM i and Code checker.
+- **More to come**

 ### IBM i / AS400

 I specialize in modernizing IBM i environments — writing RPG FREE, embedded SQL, and building web frontends that talk to AS/400 backends.